 Absa and its partners reserve the right to reproduce artworks that are entered, without compensation to the entrants, for inclusion in a catalogue or for the advertising of the Absa L’Atelier.

-If any artworks are selected for the final exhibition, entrants will not be allowed to withdraw any of the artworks selected for any reason whatsoever.
+If any of the winning artworks are selected for an exhibition, entrants will not be allowed to withdraw any of the artworks selected for any reason whatsoever.
 Withdrawal of any artwork will result in automatic disqualification of the entrant.

 Damage and/or loss

-If any artworks are stolen, disappear or are damaged, the entrant will be entitled to compensation up to the insured amount only, provided that the amount of compensation is limited to a maximum of R10 000 (ten thousand rand) only.
+If any artworks are stolen, disappear or are damaged, the entrant will be entitled to compensation up to the insured amount only that must be agreed with Absa in writing prior to the artworks been shipped.

 A claim must be made by the entrant concerned within a month of the artworks being returned/lost, failing which, such claim will be forfeited by the entrant involved.
 If an entrant is compensated for damaged artworks as set out above, the entrant’s damaged artworks will not be exhibited or continue to be exhibited and the damaged artworks will not be included in any catalogue.